jhen0409/react-native-devsettings-android/README.md

 ## Usage

-These methods is only for debug mode, doesn't effect in release mode.
+These methods are only for debug mode, doesn't effect in release mode.

 ```js
 import { NativeModules } from 'react-native'